Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 The best fit value of the signal strength multiplicative factor is $r=0.99^{+0.16}_{-0.14}$ with $\nsigtautau=77\pm 12$ signal events in the integral of the postfit signal component.
 The fit result is shown in Fig.~\ref{fig:postfit}, along with the data, and signal and background templates.
 The observed (expected) signal significance, computed using the asymptotic approximation~\cite{Cowan:2010js}, is found to be 14.2 (14.5) standard deviations.
 These values indicate a clear observation of the \gammagammatautau process.

-The cross section is measured in the fiducial volume of the CMS detector, following the kinematic requirements previously described and summarized in Table~\ref{tab:fiducialregion}.
-The formula used is \xsec = $\nsigtautau/(2\epsilon\,\Lumi_\text{int}\,\Bmuonic\,\Bthreeprong)$, where \nsigtautau is the number of signal events estimated by the fit process, $\epsilon$ is the total signal efficiency, $\Lumi_\text{int}$ is the total integrated luminosity, and \Bmuonic and \Bthreeprong are the branching fractions for the two \PGt lepton decay modes.
-The factor of two accounts for the two potential \PGt lepton decay combinations yielding the same final state.
-The integrated luminosity corresponds to $\Lumi_\text{int}=404\pm 20\mubinv$.
-The branching fractions are are $\Bmuonic=(17.39\pm 0.04)$\% and $\Bthreeprong=(14.55\pm 0.06)$\%~\cite{ParticleDataGroup:2020ssz}.
-The efficiency is the convolution of the pion and muon reconstruction, the trigger, and the analysis selection efficiencies, and is evaluated using simulated signal events.
+The cross section is measured in the fiducial phase space region, following the kinematic requirements previously described.
+The formula used is \xsec = $\nsigtautau/(2\epsilon\,\Lumi_\text{int}\,\Bmuonic\,\Bthreeprong)$, where \nsigtautau is the number of signal events estimated by the fit process, $\epsilon$ is the total signal efficiency, $\Lumi_\text{int}=404\pm 20\mubinv$ is the total integrated luminosity, and $\Bmuonic=(17.39\pm 0.04)$\% and $\Bthreeprong=(14.55\pm 0.06)$\%~\cite{ParticleDataGroup:2020ssz} are the branching fractions for the two \PGt lepton decay modes.
+The factor of two accounts for the two potential \PGt lepton decay combinations yielding the same final state, whereas 3-prong decays could include additional neutral pions.
+The efficiency is the product of the pion and muon reconstruction, the trigger, and the analysis selection efficiencies, and is evaluated using simulated signal events.
 The efficiency is calculated as the number of reconstructed events passing the analysis selection criteria divided by the number of generated events inside the fiducial phase space region, and is found to be $\epsilon= (78.5\pm 0.8)$\%.

-Combining all of the above, the fiducial cross section is found to be \xsecresult.
+Combining all of the above, the fiducial cross section is found to be \xsecresult, where the second (third) term corresponds to the statistical (systematic) uncertainty in \xsec.
 The result, summarized in Fig.~\ref{fig:sum}, is compared to leading-order QED predictions~\cite{Beresford:2019gww,Dyndal:2020yen}.
 The analytical calculation from Ref.~\cite{Dyndal:2020yen} results in a cross section which is 20\% higher than that found in Ref.~\cite{Beresford:2019gww}.
 This is explained in Ref.~\cite{Dyndal:2020yen} as mainly stemming from the different requirements applied in the modeling of single-photon fluxes.
 In both cases, although further theory advancements are needed for a proper uncertainty evaluation, a conservative uncertainty of 10\% is considered following the approach from Ref.~\cite{CMS:2018erd} given the similarity of final states and phase-space volumes.